 The Riviera Nayarit stretches 200 miles along Mexico’s Pacific coastline, starting just north of Puerto Vallarta.

 Riviera Nayarit is a big travel destination: the white sandy beaches, great surfing spots, and delicious tacos are just the beginning, and there’s is much more to discover in this tropical paradise!

 If you’re looking for 23°C and sunny, then Riviera Nayarit is your place.
 The area has a mild tropical climate; it’s on the same latitude as Hawaii, so the weather is pretty similar.
-The hottest months are July, August and September when the highs can reach into the 32°C.
+The hottest months are July, August, and September when the highs can reach the 32°C.

 The rainy season is from late June to early November, which usually means rain in the afternoon.

 Horseback Riding on Beaches in Riviera Nayarit